yegor-stuba/Complete-Java-JavaFX-Library-Management-System/README.md

-# StudyShare Library Management System
+# Y?
+StudyShare Library Management System

 A collaborative platform for students to share and manage their book collections.